RecondoYuk/winelist/list_pages/Dukes_Wines_by_Alcohol.md

+---
+title: Wines by ABV
+description: A list of our wines from lowest to highest alcohol content.
+---

 # Dukes Wines by Alcohol
 Who wants to get tore up from the floor up?
-Here’s a list of the ABV of all our wines:
  - Mönchhof “Mosel Slate” Riesling (8.5%) 🍾
  - Selbach “Ahi” Riesling (10.0%)  🍷
  - Fratelli Cosmo Prosecco (11.5%) 🍾